 When visiting the saltmarsh, we ask that visitors stay on the waymarked track (known as ‘Redshank Road’) only, because venturing onto the marsh can cause serious disturbance to both wintering and nesting birds, and can also be hazardous for people and dogs.

 Many of the birds here have flown thousands of miles from their breeding grounds in the Arctic to spend the autumn and winter months here.
+Some use the site as a service station to refuel on their migration north or south.
 Other birds spend the spring and summer months here and use the saltmarsh to raise their families.

 The over-wintering birds come here to feed or to ‘roost’ (rest and conserve energy).
 Winter is a particularly stressful time for these birds, some of which may have lost half of their body weight during migration.
 They need to be able to rest and feed on the marshes undisturbed, to regain condition and put on enough weight to survive the winter and make the migration back to their breeding grounds in the spring.